Nairn: Member of UK Parliament (MP)

 In 1617 Nairn selected John Dunbar of Moynes as the Member of Parliament in the Parliament of Scotland for the constituency Nairnshire.
 This constituency was last represented by John Forbes of Culloden in 1707.

 In 1708 following the Acts of Union, 1707, Parliament of Scotland constituency Nairnshire was replaced by a district of burghs constituency of the House of Commons of the Parliament of Great Britain to 1801 and of the Parliament of the United Kingdom.
 From 1708 to 1918 Nairn was part of the county constituency of Inverness-shire.

 The constituency was abolished in 1918 and the Forres and Nairn components were merged into the then new constituency of Moray and Nairn.
 Moray and Nairn was a county constituency of the House of Commons of the Parliament of the United Kingdom from 1918 to 1983.
 This was split for the 1983 general election and incorporated into Moray and Inverness, Nairn and Lochaber.

 Inverness, Nairn and Lochaber was a county constituency of the House of Commons of the Parliament of the United Kingdom from 1983 to 1997.
 Inverness East, Nairn and Lochaber, was a county constituency of the House of Commons of the Parliament of the United Kingdom from 1997 to 2005 represented by Labour's David Stewart.

+Nairn was part of the constituency of Inverness, Nairn, Badenoch and Strathspey from 2005 to 2024, represented first by Danny Alexander (Lib Dem) and then Drew Hendry (SNP).

-Nairn is currently residing in the Inverness, Nairn, Badenoch and Strathspey constituency of the House of Commons of the UK Parliament.
-Nairn has been represented by Scottish National Party MP Drew Hendry in the House of Commons of the United Kingdom since 7 May 2015.
+Nairn is currently residing in the Moray West, Nairn and Strathspey constituency of the House of Commons of the UK Parliament.
+Nairn has been represented by SNP MP Graham Leadbitter in the House of Commons of the United Kingdom since 4 July 2024.